 When a debt collector calls you, find out who you are speaking to, note the time and date, and get a phone number if possible.
 This is the best evidence in a lawsuit against a debt collector.
 The more specific that you can be in describing the debt collection violation, the better your chances of winning.

 If you have other debt collection threat or violation questions, please visit the remainder of our site for information.
 We have an FDCPA FAQ’s page and a page that discusses various threats that we have heard.

-If you have a credit card company or a collection agency attempting to collect a debt from you, or making illegal threats, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+If you have a credit card company, a junk debt buyer or a collection agency attempting to collect a debt from you or making illegal threats, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim